|Nutrition Facts (per serving)|

 Do you have childhood memories of tuna casserole?
-Chopstick tuna casserole was a dinner staple in the 1960s, getting its name from the chow mein noodles that give body to the dish and are also sprinkled on top to provide crunch.
+This particular tuna casserole was a dinner staple in the 1960s, relying on chow mein noodles to give body to the dish and are also sprinkled on top to provide crunch.

-Onions and celery are the vegetables in the casserole, and there aren't any other specifically Asian ingredients or flavors.
+Onions and celery are the vegetables in the casserole.
 Some moms would include canned water chestnuts for more crunch and Chinese influence.
 A common variation was to use potato chips instead of the chow mein noodles.
-Of course, then it wouldn't be called "chopstick" tuna casserole.
 But either choice will provide the crunch on top for texture.

 You can enjoy this as a simple comfort food supper served with a green salad.
 Or think of taking it as a '60s throwback dish to a potluck.